Robert Maah

-Emmanuel Robert Maah (born 25 March 1985) is a French professional footballer who plays for Pétange in Luxembourg.
+Emmanuel Robert Maah (born 25 March 1985) is a retired French professional footballer.
 Although he can play as a centre forward, he is usually deployed as a winger.

 Career

 Maah was born in Paris, and began his training with Stade Lavallois.
 He started his senior career in Italy with A.S.
-Bari in 2005, and spent the next years with various clubs in Série B and Lega Pro, with a short spell in Belgium with R.E.
+Bari in 2005, and spent the next years with various clubs in Serie B and Lega Pro, with a short spell in Belgium with R.E.
 Mouscron.
 In September 2010, Maah signed a one-year contract with Como.
 In July 2011 he left for Cittadella.